 - Accurate contact information.
 Customers need to be able to find out how to contact you on your website in at least one way.
 Examples include, but are not limited to, a contact us form, a link to your business profile on social media, an email address or phone number.

 - Secure checkout process.
 Payment and transaction processing, as well as collection of any sensitive and financial personal information from the user, must be conducted over a secure processing server (SSL-protected, with a valid SSL certificate - https://).

 - Payment methods.
 Make sure at least one conventional method of payment is available to users during checkout.
 For example, credit card, debit card, invoicing, or payment on delivery.

 - Refund policy.
 Make sure to include a return and refund policy which clearly states how you handle these actions, including all requirements and any timelines.
 If returns and refunds are not accepted, you’ll need to clearly state this on your site.

 - Billing terms and conditions.
-Your site must clearly and conspicuously disclose all related conditions before and after purchase as well as disclose the payment model and full expense that a user will bear before and after purchase.
+Your site must clearly and conspicuously disclose all related conditions before and after purchase and disclose the payment model and full expense that a user will bear before and after purchase.

 - Complete checkout process.
-Ensure users can successfully add products to the cart and fully complete the checkout process.
-Learn more about landing page requirements
+Ensure users can successfully add products to the cart and fully complete the checkout process. earn more About landing page requirements.

 Make sure your data meets the product data specification

 When you're ready to submit your products through the Merchant Center, you'll need to format your product data to meet the product data specification.
 These are formatting guidelines that explain how to submit your data so that we can understand it.